minhok1/technical-interview-prep/Approaches.md

 # Two pointer

 - Effective solution to many array problems
-- Use when searching for elements that satisfy a particular condition (e.g. elements that add up to the target value, two bars that make the biggest container, etc)
+- Use when searching for a certain number of elements that satisfy a particular condition (e.g. elements that add up to the target value, two bars that make the biggest container, etc)
 - Use when comparing/merging two arrays

 # Sliding window